peteroupc/MailLib/docs/PeterO.Text.Encodings.md

  * A character set is a set of code points which are each assigned to a single text character.
 (This may also be called acoded character set.)

- * An encoder is a class that converts a sequence of bytes to a sequence of code points in the universal character set (otherwise known under the name Unicode).
-An encoder implements the `ICharacterEncoder`  interface.

- * A decoder is a class that converts a sequence of Unicode code points to a sequence of bytes.
-A decoder implements the  `ICharacterDecoder`  interface.
+ * A character encoding is a mapping from a sequence of code points (from one or more character sets) to a sequence of bytes and vice versa.

- * An encoding is a mapping from bytes to universal code points and from universal code points to bytes.
-An encoding allows access to both an encoder and a decoder and implements the `ICharacterEncoding`  interface.
+ * ASCII is a 128-code-point character set that includes the English letters and digits, common punctuation and symbols, and control characters.
+As used here, its code points match the code points 0 to 127 in the Unicode Standard.

-There are several kinds of encodings:
+There are several kinds of character encodings:

  * Single-byte encodings define a character set that assigns one code point to one byte.
+Thus, they can have a maximum of 256 code points.
+For example:

-For example, the ISO 8859 encodings and  `windows-1252`  are single-byte encodings.
-ASCII is also a single-byte encoding, although its character set only uses the lower 7 bits of an eight-bit byte.
+ * (a) ISO 8859 encodings and  `windows-1252` .

+ * (b) ASCII is a single-byte encoding whose character set only uses the lower 7 bits of an eight-bit byte.
 In the Encoding Standard, all single-byte encodings use the ASCII characters as the first 128 code points of their character sets.
-(Here, ASCII is the same as the International Reference Version of the ISO 646 standard.)

- * Multi-byte encodings define a character set that assigns some or all code points to several bytes.
-(They can include multiple character sets, such as single-byte ASCII and a multi-byte Chinese character set.)
-For example, most legacy East Asian encodings, such as  `shift_jis` ,  `gbk` , and  `big5` are multi-byte encodings, as well as  `utf-8`  and UTF-16, which both encode the Unicode character set.
+ * Multi-byte encodings include code points from one or more character sets and assign some or all code points to several bytes.
+For example:

+ * (a) UTF-16 uses 2 bytes for the most common Unicode code points and 4 bytes for supplementary code points.

+ * (b)  `utf-8`  uses 1 byte for ASCII and 2 to 4 bytes for the other Unicode code points.

+ * (c) Most legacy East Asian encodings, such as `shift_jis` ,  `gbk` , and  `big5`  use 1 byte for ASCII (or a slightly modified version) and, usually, 2 or more bytes for national standard character sets.

- * Escape-based encodings use escape sequences to encode one or more character sets in the same sequence of bytes.
-Each escape sequence "shifts" the bytes that follow into a different character set.
-The best example of an escape-based encoding supported in the Encoding Standard is  `iso-2022-jp` , which supports several escape sequences that shift into different character sets, including a Katakana, a Kanji, and an ASCII character set.
+ * Escape-based encodings are combinations of single- and/or multi-byte encodings, and use escape sequences and/or shift codes to change which encoding to use for the bytes that follow.
+For example:

+ * (a)  `iso-2022-jp`  supports several escape sequences that shift into different encodings, including a Katakana, a Kanji, and an ASCII encoding (with ASCII as the default).

+ * (b) UTF-7 (not included in the Encoding Standard) is a Unicode encoding that uses a limited subset of ASCII.
+The plus symbol is used to shift into a modified version of base-64 to encode other Unicode code points.

  * The Encoding Standard also defines a replacement encoding, which causes a decoding error and is used to alias a few problematic or unsupported encoding names, such as `hz-gb-2312` .